aws-amplify/docs/docs/console/auth/import.md

 ---
-title: Use an existing Amazon Cognito user pool and identity pool
+title: Import Amazon Cognito resources
 description: Configure the Admin UI to use existing Amazon Cognito user pool and identity pool resources as an authentication and authorization mechanism for other Amplify categories ( For example, API, Storage, and more).
 ---